topliceanu/mortimer/README.md

          - install mongodb and have it running on `localhost:27017`.
          - install node.js and all node packages required in development using `$ npm install`
          - For reference, see `./vagrant_boostrap.sh` for instructions on how to setup all dependencies on a fresh ubuntu 14.04 machine.
-    - Run the tests to make sure you have a correct setup: `$ ./node_modules/.bin/mocha`
+    - Run the tests to make sure you have a correct setup: `$ npm run test`
-4. Submit a pull request with your code
+4. Create a new branch and implement your feature.
- - make sure code is linted (tests too).
-Use coffeelint for that, in project root, issue `$ ./node_modules/.bin/coffeelint ./src`
  - make sure you add tests for your feature.
-In the end all tests have to pass!
-To run test suite, in project root, issue `$ ./node_modules/.bin/mocha`
+In the end __all tests have to pass__!
+To run test suite `$ npm run test`.
  - make sure test coverage does not decrease.
-This project uses [coveralls.io][https://coveralls.io/]
+Run `$ npm run coverage` to open a browser window with the coverage report.
  - make sure you document your code and generated code looks ok.
-This project uses [codo](https://github.com/coffeedoc/codo).
-Check out their comment style guides.
+Run `$ npm run doc` to re-generate the documentation.
+ - make sure code is linted (and tests too).
+Run `$ npm run lint`
+ - submit a pull request with your code.
  - hit me up for a code review!
 5. Have my kindest thanks for making this project better!